aws-samples/automatic-autoscaling-tagging-from-dabatase-cluster/README.md

 while leaving the other parameters as default.
 Once the function has been created, copy the code available in **automatic-autoscaling-tagging-from-dabatase-cluster.py** and paste it in the lambda *Code* tab, then press *Deploy* to commit the changes.

 Then, move into the Lambda *configuration* tab, on the left select the *Permissions* and click on the *Role name* which looks like *automatic-autoscaling-tagging-from-dabatase-cluste-role-a1b2c3d4*, click on *Attach Policy*, type in the search bar *autoscaling-tagging-policy*, tick the policy called *autoscaling-tagging-policy* and press "Add permissions".
+The lambda should have the default permissions for writing logs into CloudWatch.

-### Step 3.
+#### Step 3.
 Create an EventBridge rule
 Go to EventBridge, select *Rule* on the left menu and press **Create Rule**.
 Define the Rule detail as follow:
 - **Name:** Create-DB-Instance-Rule